Bloomberg raises millions to help Florida felons vote

 In addition to prison time served, lawmakers directed that all legal financial obligations, including unpaid fines and restitution, would also have to be settled before a felon could be eligible to vote.

-With Bloomberg’s help, the Florida Rights Restitution Council is trying to get this accomplished.
-The group had raised about $5 million before Bloomberg made calls to raise almost $17 million more, according to Bloomberg advisers who weren’t authorized to speak on the record because the announcement hadn’t been made yet.
+The Florida Rights Restitution Council had raised about $5 million before Bloomberg made calls to raise almost $17 million more, according to Bloomberg advisers, who weren’t authorized to speak on the record because the announcement hadn’t been made yet.

 The money is targeted for felons who registered to vote while the law was in question and who owe $1,500 or less.
 That accounts for about 31,100 people, Bloomberg advisers say.
 In a state that decided the 2000 presidential election by 537 votes, that could be critical in a year when polls show Trump and former Vice President Joe Biden in a dead heat.